Look

 Phase 1 - Acquisition (Learning and Luring) & Phase 2 - Automatic (Motivation)

-4. Gradually increase the distance you are moving your hands away and start to move both hands away.
-Marking and rewarding when they look at you.
+Increase distance: Gradually increase the distance you move your hands away and start moving both hands.
+Continue marking and rewarding when they look back at you.

 Phase 3 - Generalization (Distractions)